nafis10670/Driver-Drowsiness-Detection/README.md

 	</ul>

 <h2>How to run the application</h2>
-	Install the required dependencies (dlib, opencv, pyqt5, playsound).Then run "python driverdrowsyui.py" from the command line.
+	Install the required dependencies (dlib, opencv, pyqt5, playsound).
+Then run "python driverdrowsyui.py" from the command line.